IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 A dialogue window will open, asking you to confirm an administrative password reset for the instance.
 Confirm the selection and wait for the reset to complete.
 The **User name** will always be set to ```admin``` by default.
 The **Password** will be uniquely generated each time a reset is conducted.

-6. Click the "eyeball" icon to view the password and the "box" icon to copy the password to your machine's clipboard. **Record** both of these values to a notepad — you will need to reference these later for connecting to the vCloud Director Console.
+6. Click the "eyeball" icon to view the password and the "box" icon to copy the password to your machine's clipboard. **Record** both of these values to a notepad — you will need to reference these later for connecting to the vCloud Director console.
 Click the **Close** button to continue.

 ![](_attachments/shared-managing-5.png)

 7. Back on the Summary page, locate the **vCloud Director console** button near the top-right of the screen.
 Before resetting the admin password, this button would have been greyed out and inaccessible.
-With the password reset complete, the button is now active — click it to continue to the console login page.
+With the password reset complete, the button is now active (blue) — click it to continue to the console login page.

 ![](_attachments/shared-managing-6.png)

 8. A new tab or window will open, prompting you to log in to the vCloud Director console.
+If one does not appear, check to make sure a pop-up blocker is not active.
 Use the ```admin``` and ```password``` fields recorded in **Step 6** to log in to the console.

 ![](_attachments/shared-managing-7.png)

 Having been successfully authenticated, your browser will redirect and open to the **vCloud Director console**.
-From this page, you will be able to access many of the administrative functions for your VMware Shared platform (restricted from full administrative purposes for the purposes of this hands-on, shared environment).
+From this page, you will be able to access many of the administrative functions for your VMware Shared platform (restricted from full administrative purposes for the purposes of this shared hands-on environment).
 By default, the console will load to the **Data Centers** tab.
 Here you can inspect details on the virtual data center supporting your environment, which in the case of the example screenshot below is the ```bienko-vdc``` environment which was set up during the <a href="https://ibm.github.io/SalesEnablement-VMware-L3/Shared/Provisioning/" target="_blank">Provisioning</a> section earlier.
 A summary of the VDC's CPU, memory, and storage utilization is provided at the bottom of the page.

 9. Let's explore other elements of the vCloud Director console.
 From the navigation menu along the top of the console dashboard, click the **Applications** tab.